Finding Theme Communities from Database Networks: Problem Definition

 \nop{ \item $F_p=\{f_i(p) \mid v_i \in V_p\}$ is the set of vertex weights, where $f_i(p)$ is the weight of $v_i$.
 A higher weight $f_i(p)$ indicates that pattern $p$ is more frequent on $v_i$.
 A higher weight indicates that pattern $p$ is more significant on $v_i$, thus $v_i$ gets a larger weight in the theme network $G_p$.
 Later, when applying standard graph operations (e.g., union, intersection, etc) on $G_p$, we treat $G_p$ as a standard unweighted graph and ignore $F_p$.}

-Figures~\ref{Fig:toy_example}(b) and~\ref{Fig:toy_example}(c) present two theme networks induced by two different patterns $\mathbf{p}$ and $\mathbf{q}$, respectively.
-The edges and vertices marked in dashed lines are not included in the theme networks. \nop{\mcout{What are $\mathbf{p}_1$ and $\mathbf{p}_2$, respectively, in this example?}} \nop{ since $f_6(p_1)=0$, $v_6$ and the edges connected to $v_6$ are removed when inducing $G_{p_1}$.
+Figures~\ref{Fig:toy_example}(b)-(c) show two theme networks induced by different patterns $\mathbf{p}$ and $\mathbf{q}$, respectively.
+The edges and vertices in dashed lines are not contained in the theme networks. \nop{\mcout{What are $\mathbf{p}_1$ and $\mathbf{p}_2$, respectively, in this example?}} \nop{ since $f_6(p_1)=0$, $v_6$ and the edges connected to $v_6$ are removed when inducing $G_{p_1}$.
 The rest of the vertices and edges consist the theme network induced by $p_1$.
 For the theme network induced by $p_2$ (see Figure~\ref{Fig:toy_example}(c)), we remove $v_4$ and its connected edges, since $f_4(p_2)=0$. }